 Water Quality Assessment and Total Maximum Daily Load Activities

-The Planning section of MAPP is charged with developing and implementing watershed management plans that summarize existing water quality conditions and public uses, and identify means to protect high-quality waters or remediate degraded ones.
+MAP supports tactical basin plan development.
+Basin plans summarize existing water quality conditions and public uses, and identify actions to protect high-quality waters or remediate degraded ones.
 The Vermont Clean Water Act requires the development of Tactical Basin Plans for each of Vermont’s 15 river basins basins to be adopted on a five-year recurring cycle.
 These plans integrate watershed modeling, water quality monitoring, sector-specific pollution source assessments, and stakeholder input to document geographically-explicit actions necessary to protect, maintain, enhance, and restore surface waters.
 These efforts are implemented through a combination of Clean Water Initiative funding, partner support, internal agency support, and public rulemaking processes.